 Dried strawberries are a tasty, portable and healthy snack.
-Although they are usually dried in a dehydrator, you can get equally good results using your oven.
+Although they are usually dried in a dehydrator, you can get equally good results using your oven for drying strawberries.

 Keep in mind that the more flavorful the fresh strawberries you start out with are, the more delicious the dehydrated version is.
 Choose locally grown berries and dry a lot of them while they are in peak season, which is mid-spring to early summer in most places.